eoinkelly/notes/rails/session.md

     ```
 * Notice that expiry is set on the "session store", not the "session" itself
     * So default session expiry depends on how cookies implement expiry
+* By default rails does not expire sessions
 * You can manually expire a session using `session[:last_seen]` to test how
   long it has been since the session was seen and then `reset_session` to
   "expire" it.

 QUESTION: ??? how do we ensure that "logged out" users cannot get back in by just providing the old cookie ???
 QUESTION: how do I manually clear out old cookies or expire sessions?